Eyob721/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

     - If the request is for a dynamic content then the web server will delegate the task to the application server.
-    - The application server will process the server-side scripting based on the configured business logic, and in doing so it might fetch or store data from/on the database server (MySQL).
+    - The application server will process the server-side scripting based on the configured business logic, and in doing so it might fetch/store data from/on the database server (MySQL).
     - After the application server finishes the server-side scripting it builds the dynamic HTML content by stitching together the base HTML structure in the code base and processed data on the application server.
     - After that the application server sends the dynamically generated HTML to the web server.
   - Response to the User
-    - So after the web server gets the generated HTML content, whether it be static or dynamic, it responds back to the user browser with a HTTP Response, which contains the HTML webpage.
+    - So after the web server gets the generated HTML content, whether it be static or dynamic, it responds back to the user browser with a HTTP response, which contains the HTML webpage.
     - Then the user browser renders or displays the HTML webpage to the user.

-- Issues with the infrastructure
+- Issues with this infrastructure design
   - It has a single point of failure (SPOF).
 It doesn't provide any redundancy at all so if one of the servers crashed or if power goes out the whole system is out.
   - The whole system has to go down in order to conduct a maintenance operation, or deploy a new code.
   - In the case of too much traffic it will be difficult to scale the system.